 Workers within this industry are at high risk of injury due to hazardous manual tasks they perform on a daily basis.
 The work tends to be physically demanding, repetitive, and constantly expose workers to stress and violence.
 Over the past years, health care and social assistance have been among the top industries with the highest number of injury claims.

-Working in manufacturing involves the use of machinery, manual handling and maintenance, vehicle operations, and racking systems.
+Working in manufacturing involves the use of machinery, manual handling tasks and maintenance, vehicle operations, and racking systems.
 The most common manufacturing-related injuries include exposure to harmful substances, first-degree burns, concussions, and manual handling injuries.

 Working in construction puts you at a higher risk of experiencing height falls and being struck by a moving/falling object.
 Other work-related illnesses can arise from working in construction, such as industrial dermatitis, occupational asthma, and COPD.